 The Legal System

 Costa Rica, being a Civil Law Jurisdiction, rather than an English Common Law Jurisdiction, which comprises the majority of the U.S. and Canada, it is the Notary Public that is empowered to transfer title to a property in the National Registry.
-Normally, the Notary Public, who also must be an Attorney, will conduct all of the legal due diligence that is necessary with respect to a property, such as conducting a Property Title Search and a Property Survey Plan review, determining legal access, land use permits, etc. A Notary Public must be a Member of and is regulated by the National Direction of Notaries.
+Normally, the Notary Public, who also must be an Attorney, will conduct all of the legal due diligence that is necessary with respect to a property, such as conducting a Property Title Search and a Property Survey Plan review, determining legal access, land use permits, etc. A Notary Public must be inscribed in and is regulated by the National Direction of Notaries.

 Title Insurance Companies do not exist in Costa Rica and Title Insurance is not available.
 The Government of Costa Rica guarantees the property title to be as it is registered in the National Registry, except in the case of fraud.